Emerson-MM-Filho/Login-With-Google-OAuth2.0/README.md

 - Clone the repository;
 - Run `npm install` to download all dependencies;
-- Create an .env file according to .env.example
+- Create an `.env` file according to `.env.example`:
   - Use an hash md5 in JWT_SECRET;
   - You can create a credential in google in this [link](https://console.cloud.google.com/apis/credentials);
 - Run `npm run dev` to start the application.

-Finally, the application will be available at `http://localhost:9092`
+- Go to `http://localhost:9092`, login and open the console to copy the user's token;
+- Use your preferred client api to make requests;
+- In your client api preferably, create a request with post method for the `http://localhost:9092/login` route passing the token available on the console as `Bearer Token`;
+  - In the response, copy the `accessToken`;

 ### Get more information about the project by accessing my Notion Notes.
 [<img alt="My notes about this project" src="https://img.shields.io/badge/Notion-000000?style=for-the-badge&logo=notion&logoColor=white" />](https://heather-scourge-972.notion.site/Google-OAuth2-Node-js-3a557c097f214d918986dad572d3127f)